March 8th, 2019

 PPM tools are a key part of this stage, as they help enforce quality standards and offer an efficient way to collect real-time data.

 2. Strategic change: Project portfolios can never operate successfully on a “decide and forget” mode.
-Any significant shift in strategy, productivity, or macroeconomic changes often require rebalancing the portfolio, which can only be achieved by continuous monitoring and reporting.
+Any significant shift in strategy, productivity, or macroeconomic changes often require rebalancing the portfolio.
+You can achieve this by continuous monitoring and reporting.

 Benefits of Portfolio Management